polymorphine/container/README.md

 #### Read and Write separation
-`Setup` builder-like API allows for setting up container and creating its instance, but it would result in cleaner design to encapsulate container, while giving possibility to configure it.
-This could be achieved by proxy object exposing only setup methods, which would also allow to limit unwanted _replace_ features.
+`Setup` builder-like API allows for setting up container and creating its instance, but it would result in cleaner design to have container encapsulated and still be able to configure it from outside scope.
+This could be achieved by proxy object exposing only setup methods.

-Calling `Setup::set()` or `Setup::replace()` returns write-only `Entry` helper object.
-Beside providing methods to define various implementations of `Record` or sub-containers for configured _container_ it allows to implement proxy with single method for each helper instead polluting top layer api with multiple setup methods.
+Calling `Setup::set()` returns write-only `Entry` helper object.
+Beside providing methods to define various implementations of `Record` or sub-containers for configured _container_ it allows to implement proxy with single method instead polluting its interface with multiple setup methods.
 For example, if you have front controller bootstrap class similar to...
 ```php
 class App
 {